College Writing: A Go-to Guide for APA Format

 - Header on each page, at the top left

-- Running head on top-left of the page: Topic
+- Running header on top-left of the page: Topic

 - Double spaced and centered: Student, Your Name, Your College

-- A 150 to 200 word summary of your paper on the second page
+- A 150-to-200-word summary of your paper.
+This should be located on the second page.

-- On a new page, write the “References” centered at the top.
+- On a new page, write “References” centered at the top.

 - List all sources using the formats below, or type the web address into a formatting assistant such as www.easybib.com to have the formatting done for you.